MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsection{Image Registration}

-In this subsection we consider the image registration problem from subsection \ref{ssec:im}.
-Our primary purpose is to illustrate the idea that, in the function space setting, it is possible to extend the prior modeling to include an unknown observational precision, and to use conjugate Gamma priors for this parameter.
+In this subsection we consider the image registration problem from Section~\ref{ssecim}.
+Our primary purpose is to illustrate the idea that, in the function space setting, it is possible to extend the prior modelling to include an unknown observational precision and to use conjugate Gamma priors for this parameter.\looseness=1

-\subsubsection{Target Distribution}
+\subsubsection{Target distribution}

-We study the setup from subsection \ref{ssec:im}, with data generated from a noisily observed truth $u=(p,\eta)$ which corresponds to a smooth closed curve.
-We make $J$ noisy observations of the curve where, as will be seen below, we consider the cases $J=10,20,50,100,200,500$ and $1000.$ The noise is uncorrelated mean zero Gaussian at each location with variance $\sigma^2=0.01.$ We will study the case where $\sigma^2$ is itself unknown, and introduce a prior on $\tau=\sigma^{-2}.$
+We study the setup from Section~\ref{ssecim}, with data generated from a noisily observed truth $u=(p,\eta)$ which corresponds to a smooth closed curve.
+We make $J$ noisy observations of the curve where, as will be seen below, we consider the cases $J=10,20,50,100,200,500$ and $1000$.
+The noise used to generate the data is an uncorrelated mean zero Gaussian at each location with variance $\sigma_{\mathrm{true}}^2=0.01$.
+We will study the case where the noise variance $\sigma^2$ is itself considered unknown, introducing a prior on $\tau=\sigma^{-2}$.
+We then use MCMC to study the posterior distribution on $(u,\tau)$, and hence on $(u,\sigma^2)$.\looseness=1